Including OWASP ModSecurity Core Rule Set

 Outgoing average: 0.0000 Median 0.0000 Standard deviation 0.0000

 The script divides the inbound from the outbound anomaly scores.
 The incoming ones are handled first.
 Before the script can handle the scores, it describes how often an empty anomaly score has been found (empty incoming score).
-In our case, this was 41 times, as we saw before.
-Then comes the statement about score 0: 9920 requests.
-This is covering 99.2% of the requests.
-Together with the empty scores, this is already covering 99.61% (Sum of %).
-0.39% had a higher anomaly score (Missing %).
-Above, we set out to have 99.99% of requests able to pass the server.
-We are about 0.38% or 38 requests away from this target.
+In our case, this did not happen at all.
+Then comes the statement about score 0: 9931 requests.
+This is covering 99.31% of the requests.
+0.69% had a higher anomaly score (Missing %).
+Above, we set out to have 99.999% of requests able to pass the server.
+We are about 0.69% or 69 requests away from this target.
 The next anomaly score is 2.
-It appears 11 times or 0.11%.
-The anomaly score 3 appears 17 times and a score of 5 can be seen 8 times.
+It appears 6 times or 0.06%.
+The anomaly score 3 appears 5 times and a score of 5 can be seen 55 times, a small cluster in the results.
 All in all, we are at 99.97%.
-Then there is one request with a score of 21 and finally 2 requests with with a score of 41.
-To achieve 99.99% coverage we have get to this limit (and, based on the log file, thus achieve 100% coverage).
+Then there are 3 requests with a score of 10.
+To achieve 99.999% coverage we have get to this limit (and, based on the example log file, this would achieve 100% coverage).

 Step 7: Handling false positives: Disabling individual rules